 Sweet Potato Pancakes

-Fluffy sweet potato pancake recipe using leftover mashed sweet potatoes (or freshly baked) with cinnamon, and a pinch of nutmeg.
-Perfect for breakfast!
+Fluffy sweet potato pancake recipe using leftover mashed sweet potatoes (or freshly baked) with cinnamon and a pinch of nutmeg.
+Ready in under 30!

 Jump to Recipe ▼Pin